pipe-cd/pipecd/docs/content/en/docs/user-guide/event-watcher.md

 Event watcher is a project-wide feature, hence an event name is unique inside a project.
 That is, you can update multiple repositories at the same time if you use the same event name for different events.

 On the contrary, if you want to explicitly distinguish those, we recommend using labels.
 You can make an event definition unique by using any number of labels with arbitrary keys and values.
-Suppose you define an event with the labels `repoId: repo-1` and `appName: helloworld`:
+Suppose you define an event with the labels `env: dev` and `appName: helloworld`:

 ```yaml
 apiVersion: pipecd.dev/v1beta1